 To open a project, double-click on its name in the Project list, or click the More icon in front of its name and choose Open.

 The Project list gives you an overview of the projects you have created or opened, and lists their Name, Type, Staining, Created and Opened dates, Size on disk, Creator as well as the number of Gels and Images in the project.
 It also mentions at which Step of the analysis you last quit the project.
-If a Comment was added, you will be able read its entire text by hovering over the Comment field for the specific project.
 Note that for DIGE experiments, the dye in the Staining field represents the internal standard or reference dye.
+If a Comment was added, you will be able to read its entire text by hovering over the Comment field for the specific project.
+The comment will also be included on the cover page of the Project report (PDF).

 To edit the Name and Comment of a project, and view its file path, click the More icon in front of the project name and choose Properties.
 When renaming a project, Melanie will automatically change the name of the project folder and project file (.prj) on disk as well.